Resources

 What Is an Integrated Workplace Management System (IWMS)?

-An Integrated Workplace Management System, or IWMS, is a category of enterprise software used to manage corporate real estate, workplace operations, and facilities data in one platform.
+An Integrated Workplace Management System, or IWMS, is a category of enterprise software used to manage corporate real estate, facilities, and workplace data in one platform.
 It is typically associated with functions such as lease management, space planning, maintenance, capital projects, and sustainability reporting.

 Definition